Shopify/FunctionalTableData/README.md

 1. A custom view class
 2. An object to manage the view state
-3. And optionally, a list builder to builder the table view sections
+3. And optionally, a list builder to build the table view sections

 Let's build a view replicating a new iMessage cell